Nature Around

 |

-almost bare brick walls.
-Most walkways buried under
+and door and almost bare brick walls.
+Most walkways

 |